Boavizta/roadmap/README.md

 ### Milestones

 * December 2022: first public release targeting AWS EC2 instances.
+* 2023:
+  * **Communicate** on the tool (short video demo + article + Social Media posts)
+  * Call to contributions:
+    * Gather feedback by testing it in in multiple real world accounts
-* 2023
+    * Improve doc
-  * Compare results with outputs from Cloud Cardbon Footprint
+    * Compare results with outputs from Cloud Carbon Footprint
-  * expand list of instances
+  * Follow evolutions of Boavizta API (error margin a.s.o.)
-  * support serverless estimations
+  * Add support for serverless (lambda) estimations
+  * Add a custom dashboard (using the new sveltejs components)
+  * Add support for OVH instances
-  * Azure
+  * Add support for Azure
+  * Tech debt: use a better serverless plugin + change API SDK generation tool.
+  * Implement a module for terraform to help estimate future impacts prior to deployment (Maybe this means a separate dedicated projet).

 See also: